asyncwebio/classplusplus-online-classroom/readme.txt

 The plugin is designed to be lightweight and has no impact on your website’s performance and loading times.

-== What should I do if I encounter errors or technical issues? == If you encounter any errors or technical issues, please reach out to us at support@higheredlab.com for assistance.
+== What should I do if I encounter errors or technical issues? == If you encounter any errors or technical issues, please reach out to us at support@classplusplus.ai for assistance.

 == Is this a free plugin, or are there premium features available for purchase? == This is a free plugin.